 Placed into the uterus by a trained healthcare provider during an office visit

-Convenient—No daily pills and no monthly refills.
-It lasts for as long as you want, for up to 5 years.
-The timeframe is up to you.
-You should do a monthly self-check to make sure it's in place.
-Ask your healthcare provider to explain how
+You should do a monthly self-check to make sure it's in place—ask your healthcare provider to explain how

-Reversible—You can have it removed by your healthcare provider at any time, and try to become pregnant right away
+Completely reversible, so you can have it removed at any time and try to become pregnant right away

 Everyone is different, and some women may experience discomfort or spotting during and after placement.
 These symptoms should go away shortly.
 If they don’t, contact your healthcare provider, as Mirena may not have been properly placed.
 Within 4 to 6 weeks, you should return for a follow-up visit to make sure that everything is okay.

 Generally, the less you have to do, the more effective the birth control method tends to be.

 Mirena is birth control you don't have to think about every day or even every year.
 Once it’s placed, just do a monthly self-check to make sure it’s in the correct position.
 Ask your healthcare provider to explain how.